Home > Moving > City Guides > 11 Things to Know About Living in Hartford

 Get Around with Public Transportation

-Hartford offers plenty of convenient public transit options for residents.
-Travel throughout the city with the CT Transit Bus System, or use the Hartford dash Shuttle to get around Downtown Hartford for free during weekdays and for major events!
-Take advantage of CTfastrak, Connecticut’s first rapid bus transit system, which uses bus-only roadways while traveling to and from Hartford!
-There’s also the New Haven-Hartford-Springfield Rail Program (NHHS), which allows residents to commute to cities between New Haven and Springfield, MA.
-Or if you’re looking to travel to New York City or Boston, leave your car at home and hop on the train at Hartford’s Amtrak Station or CTrail System.
+As a walk-friendly community, Hartford takes measures to keep the city accessible to pedestrians, meaning many things to do in Hartford are accessible on foot!
+Hartford also offers plenty of convenient public transportation options for residents.
+Travel throughout the city with the CTtransit Bus System, or use the Hartford dash Shuttle to get around Downtown Hartford for free during weekdays and for major events!
+Take advantage of CTfastrak, Connecticut’s first rapid bus transit system, which uses bus-only roadways while traveling to-and-from Hartford.
+There’s also the New Haven-Hartford-Springfield (NHHS) Rail Program, which allows residents to commute to cities between New Haven and Springfield, MA.
+If you’re looking to travel to New York City or Boston, leave your car at home and hop on the train at Hartford’s Amtrak Station or CTrail System.
+Hartford is even home to the Bradley International Airport, which provides opportunities to travel far and wide!

 Search Form Find an Extra Space Storage facility near you